e2nIEE/pandapower/CONTRIBUTING.rst

     git push

 #.
+Put in a Pull request to the main repository: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

+#.
 If you want to ammend the pull request (for example because tests are failing in Travis, or because the community/maintainers have asked for modifications), simply push more commits to the branch: ::

     git add --all
     git commit -m"I have updated the pull request after discussions #3" git push

-#.
-Put in a Pull request to the main repository: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
+   The pull request will be automatically updated.

 Contribute from a feature branch
 ------------------------------------